primalvinyl/react-github-user-search/README.md

 * Robust error handling and user notifications are not yet implemented.
 * Unit and integration test suites are basic and incomplete.
 * End to end testing is not yet implemented.
-* I used a boilerplate (I made it, so it's architecture is a little loose and based entirely on personal preference).
+* I used a boilerplate (I made it, so its architecture is a little loose and based entirely on personal preference).
 * This was developed on a Windows machine and not tested in a Mac/Linux environment.
 In theory there should be no compatibility issues, but please let me now if there are.